 I would advise staying away from wearing swimsuits, tops, or coverups anywhere other than the special beaches/ beach clubs that allow it.
 Some beaches allow bikinis but most do not.
 Modest bathing suits can be found at shops like Lyra Swimwear or Vielkini.

-Short skirts, crop-tops, and anything tight-fitting is bound to bring you negative attention.
-Anything with a political or offensive message is also prohibited.
+Short skirts, crop tops, and anything tight-fitting are bound to attract negative attention.
+Showing cleavage is also frowned upon.
+Anything with a political or offensive message is prohibited.
+Overall, anything that would make you stand out too much, is frowned upon.

 Examples of What to Wear in Saudi Arabia

-Dress Code for Women in Saudi Arabia Overview
+Dress Code for Women Tourists in Saudi Arabia Overview

-The easiest way to adhere to modesty expectations in Saudi Arabia is to wear an loose fitting abaya over your clothes.
+The easiest way to adhere to modesty expectations in Saudi Arabia is to wear a loose-fitting abaya over your clothes.
 Abayas come in many different colors, materials, and designs.
-If not wearing an abaya then most women wear loose fitting dresses or a long blouse that goes past their butt.
-Most western women who live in Saudi Arabia choose to wear abayas because of the comfort and sun protection it brings.
-Hijab is not necessary but if you have blond hair or a big afro, covering it up may attract less attention.
+If not wearing an abaya, then most women wear loose-fitting dresses or a long blouse that goes past their butt.
+Most Western women who live in Saudi Arabia choose to wear abayas because of the comfort and sun protection they bring.
+Hijab is not necessary, but if you have blond hair or a big afro, covering it up may attract less attention.

 Leave a Reply